“The Place Where People Meet to Seek the Highest is Holy Ground.”

 In its recommendation for Landmark status, the New York City Landmarks Preservation Commission stated that,

 “…the New York Society for Ethical Culture has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City…and that it is both a tangible symbol of the Society’s permanent social contribution and a rich architectural element of the fabric of our City.”

 2010 marked the 100th anniversary of our beautiful landmark building, a permanent home for the New York Society for Ethical Culture.
 We celebrated with a Rededication Ceremony and reception, one hundred years to the day – October 23, 2010, with a keynote address by David Brancaccio, a Proclamation from Manhattan Borough President Scott Stringer, and remarks from other distinguished guests.
-In addition we had a series of events throughout the year to highlight contemporary ethical concerns and introduce new people to Ethical Culture and to our beautiful and historic building on Central Park West.
+In addition we had a series of events throughout the year to highlight contemporary ethical concerns and introduce new people to our historic building and to the Society.

 Whereas: Since Felix Adler established the New York Society for Ethical Culture in 1876, the organization has done tremendous work to promote social justice and improve the lives of underserved New Yorkers.
 From setting up the District Nursing Service and calling for the creation of the National Association for the Advancement of Colored People, to founding the nation’s first free kindergarten and, later, a school for children of the working poor, NYSEC has a long history of advancing human rights and advocating for those most in need.